Controller for rejection of the first harmonic in a periodic signal with uncertain delay: Controller's equation for the infinite number of the harmonics

 While it might look like the controller~(\ref{ndde_dqdt}), (\ref{ndde_f}) is superior to the truncated version~(\ref{all_harm}) since it deals with all harmonics, that is not exactly true.
 The involvement of all harmonics is an advantage and a disadvantage at the same time.
 In a typical experiment, the signal $x(t-\tau)$ is measured not continuously but at discrete time moments with a fixed time step.
 It means that Eqs.~(\ref{ndde_dqdt}), (\ref{ndde_f}) also should be integrated using a fixed time step integration scheme.
 Since the controller~(\ref{ndde_dqdt}), (\ref{ndde_f}) effectively contains all harmonics, the fixed time step integration scheme applied to~(\ref{ndde_dqdt}), (\ref{ndde_f}) should deal with extremely high harmonic numbers.
 But it means that we have a situation when the period of the harmonic oscillator (with extremely high harmonic number) is much lower than the integration step.
-Thus, it leads to an inaccuracy of the integration scheme.
+Therefore, it leads to an inaccuracy of the integration scheme.
 However, such inaccuracy is not visible at a short time interval, and only at a long time interval does the error accumulate and give unstable dynamics of the controller.
 In contrast, the truncated controller~(\ref{all_harm}) does not have such an issue.

 To compare the truncated controller with the controller described by the delay differential algebraic equations we performed following computation: the plant equation~(\ref{main}) is integrated using high-precision adaptive time step method $\mathtt{ode45}$ (standard MatLab integrator) while the controller Eqs.~(\ref{all_harm}) or Eqs.~(\ref{ndde_dqdt}), (\ref{ndde_f}) is integrated using the fixed time step Adams-Bashforth 3rd order method.
-In Fig.~\ref{fig7}, we depicted the successful work of both controllers on different time scales.
-Fig.~\ref{fig7}(a) shows transient dynamics when controllers are turned on.
+In Figure~\ref{fig7}, we depicted the successful work of both controllers on different time scales.
+Figure~\ref{fig7}(a) shows transient dynamics when controllers are turned on.
 Both dynamics almost coincide.
-Fig.~\ref{fig7}(b) shows the dynamics after some time of working controllers.
+Figure~\ref{fig7}(b) shows the dynamics after some time of working controllers.
 Again, both dynamics almost coincide.
-In contrast, Fig.~\ref{fig7}(c) depicts the dynamics after a long time of working controllers.
+In contrast, Figure~\ref{fig7}(c) depicts the dynamics after a long time of working controllers.
 Here, one can see that accumulated error gives increasing amplitude for the controller~(\ref{ndde_dqdt}), (\ref{ndde_f}) while the truncated controller remains stable.